 You may also like: Lipault Continental Carry-On Review

 The separate laptop compartment is padded with its own zipper.
-It provided easy access to my computer, which was very helpful when I was waiting for three hours in the Philadelphia airport after my flight was canceled.
+It provided easy access to my computer, which was very helpful when I was waiting for three hours at the Philadelphia airport after my flight was canceled.
 It was great to not have to dig through everything I had neatly packed in the main compartment.

 Additionally, the Ethnotek backpack’s small, zippered pocket located on the outside but close to the body worked perfectly for keeping my passport, iPod, ID, credit cards and cash easily accessible.